 Getting There ›

 The Jewish Museum in Venice is one of the best places to head to if you want to delve into the heritage of the city.
-The Jewish community has always been a big part of Venice’s population.
-This museum honours their legacy.
-There is a separate part of the museum that displays the artifacts that are used in various Jewish festivities.
-This is undoubtedly one of the most fascinating places in the entire city.
+The Jewish community has always been a big part of Venice’s population and this museum honours their legacy.
+The museum's collection includes a wide range of articrafts, including religious objects, textiles, furniture, and works of art.

 Campo di Ghetto Nuovo, 2902/b, 30121 Venezia,